ForestHouse2316/Pocket-Genshiner/README.md

 We are now on alpha...\
 We'll make the user manual after beta release.\
 There's no complex functions in this program now.\
 So, try it!
-Doesn't hard to use :)
+Isn't hard to use :)

 ## Policy